Real-Time Collaboration

 Tips for Effective Collaboration

-- Communicate in context --- Use Mentions to tag a teammate next to a section that needs their input rather than sending a separate message.
+- Communicate in context --- Use Inline Comments to leave feedback next to the exact text it refers to, and Mentions to tag a teammate who needs to weigh in --- rather than sending a separate message.

 - Work in different sections --- When multiple people are editing simultaneously, it helps to work in different parts of the document to minimize distraction.